-A liquor licence from the Department of Racing, Gaming and Liquor is required to be obtained for the sale of liquor from a premises.
+A liquor licence from the Racing, Gaming and Liquor is required to be obtained for the sale of liquor from a premises.
 Prior to submitting an application for a Liquor Licence for a premises located in the city, the applicant must seek a Section 39 (Certificate of Local Health Authority) and/or Section 40 (Certificate of Local Planning Authority) from the City of South Perth.

 Section 39 and 40 Certificates apply to: